keimochizuki/hsv/README.md

 If you chose gyan.dev build mentioned above, then the file will come with `.7z` compression.
-On modern Windows, `.7z` files can be unzipped by just choosing "Extract All..." from the right click menu.
+On modern Windows, `.7z` files can be unzipped by just choosing [Extract All...] from the right click menu.
 The extracted (root) directory of FFmpeg normally contains `README.txt` and `LICENSE` files, together with `bin` and `doc` directories